The-Encryption/ForbSubs_The_Mod/README.md

 <!-- FEATURES -->
 ## Features

-Here's what you can find in the mod:
+Here's what the mod has to offer at the moment:

 - **Crimson materials**: Find those gems in structures above the Nether roof.
 You can powder them to make a toxic dust!

 - **Revolver**: This weapon is not only useful for combat, it's also useful for gambling!
 Take turns shooting each other in a game of Russian Roulette.

 - **Crimson Boiler**: This block can be used for making alcohol and tobacco.
-It also happens to be capable of reaching immensely high temperatures, and thus, is quite useful for cooking and smeltig _stuff_.
+It also happens to be capable of reaching immensely high temperatures, and thus, is quite useful for cooking and smelting stuff.

+- **Crimson Forge**: This block can be used to forge advanced items from the mod, including (planned) armour set materials and Medallions.